Second Battle of Caloocan: Battle

 At 9 pm on February 22, fire broke out at the brothel in Santa Cruz, Manila, followed by another in Tondo, Manila.
 The fires signaled the beginning of the Filipino counterattack.
 Around 9 pm, Aguinaldo received a telegram concerning the fire.
 The local firefighters refused to act, so the Americans used European volunteers, supported by the Provost Guard and the 13th Minnesota, 2nd Oregon, and the 23rd Infantry in Tondo, when 500 Filipinos troops occupied the northern part of the city.
 Panicked refugees fled from the flames in Tondo and as the market in Binondo caught fire after midnight.
 As a result, it took three hours for the fires to be brought under control.
 At around 10 pm, armed Filipinos under Colonel Francisco Roman entered Tondo and confronted the surprised American troops.

 Confusion, however, did not rest on the American side alone.
 The Filipinos also succumbed to indecision.
-Colonel Lucio Lucas, who was under Luna's direct command, had responded immediately after hearing the signal for attack.
+Colonel Luciano Lucas, who led the Cuerpo de Armas Blancas within the city of Manila and was under Luna's direct command, responded immediately after hearing the signal for attack.
 His objective was to march into the Meisic police station, which the Americans had turned into a barracks.
 However, en route Lucas' troops were met by a large American contingent at Azcarraga Street.
 Thinking of retreat, Lucas had reconsidered the belief that it was better to die fighting than die burning.
 The houses at their rear were already on fire, so he ordered his men to attack the Americans with only daggers in their hands.
 In the ensuing fight three Filipinos and eight Americans were killed.

 During the course of the battle, Luna did his best to keep personal participation in the field.
 At dawn of February 23, the Filipinos opened their attack by firing their cannons against the Americans.
 Luna managed to secure a Krupp Rifled breech loader to provide artillery support for his men.
 However, while the advancing Filipinos attempted to break the American line in Caloocan, the Americans were able to coordinate their positions with the USS Monadnock.
 The ship's twin turrets fired 10-inch shells that set fire to a number of Filipino houses that broke up the Filipino attack, forcing them to fall back to take cover.